oleg-kucherenko/github-cards/README.md

 ## Search GitHub profiles

-App that fetchs data from GitHub API.
+React app that fetchs data from GitHub API.
 Type the GitHub username and press 'Add card' button.

-Please visit to review https://search-github-profiles.herokuapp.com
+App is available at https://search-github-profiles.herokuapp.com